natebellanger10/ClimbingProject/README.md

 - Select your subscripton and give the Resource Group a name, then choose the region closest to you.

-- Review+Create your Resource Group
+- Review+Create your Resource Group.

 <br/>
 <br/>